magpiemodel/magpie/README.md

 Rtools (https://cran.r-project.org/bin/windows/Rtools/) and to add it to the PATH variable.
 When running R from the MAgPIE folder for the first time all required packages are automatically installed into an isolated, project specific R package environment (renv).
+The installation of R packages might require additional OS-level packages which will be listed by *renv* during the installation process.

 For post-processing model outputs *Latex* is required (https://www.latex-project.org/get/).
 To be seen by the model it also needs to added to the PATH variable of your system.